pipe-cd/pipecd/docs/rfcs/0015-pipecd-plugin-arch-meta.md

 The key point of the control plane supports both pipedv0 and v1 approach is: platform related concepts like platform provider and kind are remained on the data model (for pipedv0), but we don't adding logic based on those concepts anymore.
 Pipedv1 logic will be built only around the plugins.

+[draft] migration process.
+1. Update data for the pipedv1
+  - Add the label `kind` based on the current Application Kind to the Application.
+  - Add `deployTarget`  based on the current Application Platform Provider to the Application.
+2. update to pipedv1 (users can use existing application at the time)

 As at this point, we have migration plan for platform related concepts in configuration as below

 ### For platform provider